TheMindVirus/metaverse/Networking/README.md

 Seeed Studio Odyssey with M.2 RTX Graphics inside an Alienware Alpha \
 running Steam-OS or Arch Linux.

-### Issues
+## Issues

-Integration with Steam as the Dedicated Server for titles that support it \
+Integration with Steam as the Dedicated Server for titles that support it is ideal, \
-is ideal, but it also requires Steam to support Background Instances. \
+but it also requires Steam to support **Background Instances** for Games and Tools. \
 Currently, it requires you to either only run games with built-in multiplayer servers \
 once per account, or to set up several accounts with unnecessary duplicate purchases.